-Construction waste generators who currently send their waste to a C&D landfill that is not in compliance with the proposed revisions to Part 257 will have two options:
+Construction waste generators who currently send their waste to a C&D landfill that is not in compliance with the revisions to Part 257 will have two options:

-- 1. Separate the hazardous portion of the waste from the non-hazardous portion and send the hazardous waste to a MSWLF, a C&D landfill that has been upgraded to be in compliance with the Part 257 revisions (an "upgraded C&D landfill"), or a Subtitle C facility; or - 2.
-Do not separate the hazardous portion of the waste from the non-hazardous portion, and send all of the waste to a MSWLF, an upgraded C&D landfill, or a Subtitle C facility.
+- Separate the hazardous portion of the waste from the non-hazardous portion and send the hazardous waste to a MSWLF, a C&D landfill that has been upgraded to be in compliance with the Part 257 revisions (an "upgraded C&D landfill"), or a Subtitle C facility; or - 2 Do not separate the hazardous portion of the waste from the non-hazardous portion, and send all of the waste to a MSWLF, an upgraded C&D landfill, or a Subtitle C facility.

-Because the volumes involved would be quite small, EPA has kept its analysis of the costs of disposing these wastes simple.
-A standard construction cost estimating guide provided a range of \$130 to \$300 per ton (with a midpoint of \$215 per ton) for pickup and diposal of hazardous waste, Mean's Construction Cost Estimating Guide, p.
-25, 1991.
-This source did not indicate how the cost per ton might be affected by the volume of wastes to be picked up.
-If costs per ton are higher for small quantities due to fixed costs of hiring a truck and driver, the true costs of disposal would be higher.
+The compliance option that construction firms will select will depend on several factors, such as the feasibility and cost associated with separating the hazardous from the nondue to fixed costs of hiring a truck and driver, the true costs of disposal would be higher.
 While EPA assumes that the midpoint of the reported costs, \$215 per ton, is a reasonable assumption, for the purposes of this analysis, a cost twice that amount, \$430 per ton, was used.
 This cost is significantly higher than the reported range, and will capture some of the uncertainty about increased costs due to small volumes.
-However, because the volumes involved are quite small, even a doubling of the midpoint cost (from \$215 to \$30 per ton) does not significantly affect national costs.
+However, because the volumes involved are quite small, even a doubling of the midpoint cost (from \$215 to \$430 per ton) does not significantly affect national costs.